Esbern/semanticGIS/content/Geospatial Practice/Application Domains & Frameworks/GIS project.md

 tags:
 ---

-In the context of geospatial work, the term “[[Frameworks & Context/GIS]]” is often associated primarily with the software tools used for mapping and spatial analysis.
+In the context of geospatial work, the term “[[GIS]]” is often associated primarily with the software tools used for mapping and spatial analysis.
 However, when I refer to a “GIS project,” I mean something far more comprehensive.
 A GIS project is not just about the software; it is a structured endeavour that encompasses a variety of components, all working together within an organisational framework to achieve a specific goal.

 A **GIS project** includes the following key elements: